Overlooked Dietary Pigment May Hold The Key To Restoring Lost Vision

 That points to meso-zeaxanthin as the most important pigment for macula protection.

-It's always been assumed the body can make all the meso-zeaxanthin it needs from lutein.
-However recent research from WIT found that some people have a central dip in MP, i.e. they are deficient in meso-zeaxanthin.
+It's always been assumed that the body can make all the meso-zeaxanthin it needs from lutein.
+However, recent research from WIT found that some people have a central dip in MP, i.e., they are deficient in meso-zeaxanthin.
 This greatly increases their risk of age-related macular degeneration.

 The researchers believe such people lack the enzyme needed to convert lutein to meso-zeaxanthin.